Weapons Used in 1776: Revolutionary War Guns, Rifles, and Artillery Explained

 • Naval officers and sailors favored pistols for boarding actions, where engagements were sudden and close

-• Private citizens occasionally owned pistols for personal defense, but cost limited widespread ownership
+• Private citizens occasionally owned pistols for personal defense, but the cost limited widespread ownership

 Reloading a flintlock pistol could take 20–30 seconds, similar to a musket, and misfires were common—especially in wet weather.
 For this reason, pistols were often paired with edged weapons, reinforcing their role as a single-use firearm rather than a sustained combat tool.